Angular vs React: Which One to Choose for Front-end Development?

 UI Component

-The UI component is one differentiating factor in the battle of Angular vs. React.
+The UI component is one differentiating factor in the battle of Angular vs. ReactJS.
 Angular supports an integrated material tech stack, equipped with numerous pre-designed components adhering to material design principles.
 The built-in feature streamlines UI configuration, enabling swift and effortless setup.

 On the other hand, in React, the community actively develops various UI tools, offering free and paid options accessible through the React portal.